sjkiss/cesdata2/README.md

 names(ces.list)<-c(1993, 1997, 2000, 2004, 2008)
 ```

-We can take these two examples to show how this splitting strategy
-interacts with the variable renaming strategy above to produce
-responses.

 3. The 1980 Canada Election Study

 Something happened in the 1980 election because it was called so